Our team

 Prof. Dr. Christof Schöch

-Christof Schöch is full professor for Digital Humanities at Trier University, Germany, and Co-Director of the Trier Center for Digital Humanities.
-He is chair of the COST Action Distant Reading for European Literary History and president of the Association for Digital Humanities in the German-speaking regions (DHd).
+Christof Schöch is professor for Digital Humanities at Trier University, Germany, and Co-Director of the Trier Center for Digital Humanities.
 His focus in research and teaching lies on Computational Literary Studies.
 His role in the Zeta and Company project is to accompany and consult the team members.
-In his leisure time, he experiences the similarities between data curation and gardening.
-More information: https://christof-schoech.de/en.
+For more information, visit: https://christof-schoech.de/en.

 Keli Du